We will offer fresh, new and vibrant later living options.

 Why Later Living.

-We are hosting another series of webinars designed to inform you of what Guild Living has to offer in Uxbridge.
+We are hosting another webinar to provide an update on what Guild Living is proposing in Uxbridge.

-To sign up, simply click on the webinar you are interested in and register your details, below.
+To sign up, simply click on the webinar link, below, and register your details.
 You should then get an email with a link to access the webinar.
 We’ll even send you a reminder email to make sure you don’t forget.
 Hope to see you there!

 We are proposing plans to build a new later living community in Uxbridge, which will provide residential apartments, care suites and a range of facilities to promote wellbeing and independent living.